ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/B-is-for-enums.md

 ### ok...?
 They seem the same...

-Ok... lets make it harder
+Ok... lets extend our original example

 Lets add `Yellow`

 First in TS and then Rust
+(follow along pls and make you type out the full example)

 <br/>
 <br/>